gcc-mirror/gcc/gcc/config/rs6000/cell.md

 ;;Things are not simulated:
-;; update instruction, update address gpr are not simulated ;; vrefp, vrsqrtefp have latency(14), currently simluated as 12 cycle float ;;  insns
+;; update instruction, update address gpr are not simulated ;; vrefp, vrsqrtefp have latency(14), currently simulated as 12 cycle float ;;  insns